MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-SupervisoryReviewTopCasesReport.md

 ```

 ## DESCRIPTION
-To use this cmdlet in Security & Compliance Center PowerShell, you need to be assigned permissions.
+To use this cmdlet in Security & Compliance PowerShell, you need to be assigned permissions.
 For more information, see [Permissions in the Microsoft Purview compliance portal](https://docs.microsoft.com/microsoft-365/compliance/microsoft-365-compliance-center-permissions).

 ## EXAMPLES